RocioCMartinez/reading-notes/texteditor.md

 ## Most Important

 pwd
-Print Working Directory -current location
+Print Working Directory - gives current location

 ls
 List the contents of a directory.

 cd
-Change Directories
+Change Directories - Allows you to move into a new file

+mkdir
+Makes a directory or folder

+Touch
+Adds file

+In the scenario we are moving into the projects folder and making a new directory or file.
+We identify the type of file and link.
+We move back 2 'steps'.
+We list items in the projects/new-project folder.